 Melanoma is the most serious type of skin cancer.
 While doctors don’t know the exact cause, they think your skin gets damage from the sun’s ultraviolet (UV) rays and that increases your odds of getting it.

 Even though melanoma can be a scary diagnosis, it can be treated if you find it early.
 What you and your doctor decide to do will depend on several things, including your overall health.
 But it also depends on the size of the melanoma and what stage it’s in.
-Part of your treatment will likely include some medications.
+Part of your treatment may include some medications.

 Immune checkpoint inhibitors.
 These drugs are relatively new and have been shown to work well in treating melanomas.
 They “target” proteins in your immune system that melanoma cells “turn off.”
 The drugs repair the proteins so your immune system is able to attack the melanoma cells.
 Several of these drugs include: